 Aim for at least 125th of a second with a standard-length lens when children are unwrapping presents.
 They move quickly and those movements can become blurred.
 Anticipate the magic moments when they stop and their faces light up.

 If you use a flash, then add a diffuser so the light is less harsh.
 On a pop-up flash, this could be a piece of greaseproof paper.
 I once made an emergency diffuser for my speed light from a plastic milk bottle; it worked.
 You will need to increase exposure compensation if you use a diffuser.

 Also consider bouncing the flash off walls or reducing its power.
 Do some test shots a couple of days beforehand to be sure of your settings.
 Different rooms absorb and reflect light differently depending on the wall and floor coverings.

 Cut a small star or heart shape in a piece of paper and secure it over the end of your lens.
 Bokeh – unfocussed pinpoints of light – will appear as that shape.
 Try it with portraits with fairy lights in the background.

 A 100 denier black stocking stretched over the lens produces soft, dreamy-looking portraits.

-Before you come in from a winter walk, secure your camera in a plastic bag with a silica gel packet or a ball of kitchen tissue.
+Do you enjoy a Christmas day walk?
+Before you come indoors, secure your camera in a plastic bag with a silica gel packet or a ball of kitchen tissue.
 Then, leave it for an hour in a dry room to acclimatise.
 This helps prevent electronics-wrecking condensation forming inside your camera.